dwkim78/ASTRiDE/README.md

     - Tested with several different clustering algorithms (e.g. Birch, KMeans, hierarchical clustering, etc.), and it works well for clear outliers but not for ambiguous outliers (of course not since, strictly speaking, they are not even outliers).
 In other words, it detects long and thin streaks easily since they are clear outliers (i.e. they are not point sources), but for short and rather thick streaks, it fails to detect.
 In contrast, the current method using morphological parameters detects both kinds.
     - Nevertheless, it is possible to use clustering methods as supplementary detection methods for long streaks.

+### v0.3.8
+- Add additional information of detected streaks such as length, thickness, extreme points, etc.

 ### v0.3.7
 - Fix minor bugs.